Migration Period

 The Migration Period (c.
-300 to 600 AD), also known as the Barbarian Invasions, was a period in European history marked by large-scale migrations that saw the fall of the Western Roman Empire and subsequent settlement of its former territories by various tribes, and the establishment of post-Roman kingdoms there.
+300 to 600 AD), also known as the Barbarian Invasions, was a period in European history and late antiquity marked by large-scale migrations that saw the fall of the Western Roman Empire and subsequent settlement of its former territories by various tribes, and the establishment of post-Roman kingdoms there.

-The term refers to the important role played by the migration, invasion, and settlement of various tribes, notably the Burgundians, Vandals, Goths, Alemanni, Alans, Huns, early Slavs, Pannonian Avars, Bulgars and Magyars within or into the territories of Europe as a whole and of the Western Roman Empire in particular.
+The term refers to the important role played by the migration, invasion, and settlement of various tribes, notably the Burgundians, Vandals, Goths, Alemanni, Alans, Huns, early Slavs, Pannonian Avars, Bulgars, and Magyars, within or into the territories of Europe as a whole and of the Western Roman Empire in particular.
 Historiography traditionally takes the period as beginning in AD 375 (possibly as early as 300) and ending in 568.
 Various factors contributed to this phenomenon of migration and invasion, and their role and significance are still widely discussed.

 Historians differ as to the dates for the beginning and ending of the Migration Period.
 The beginning of the period is widely regarded as the invasion of Europe by the Huns from Asia in about 375, and the ending with the Lombards' conquest of Italy in 568, but a more loosely set period extends from as early as 300 to as late as 800.
-For example, in the 4th century the Empire settled a very large group of Goths as foederati within the Roman Balkans, and the Franks were settled south of the Rhine in Roman Gaul.
-In 406 a particularly large and unexpected crossing of the Rhine was made by a group of Vandals, Alans and Suebi.
+For example, in the 4th century, the Empire settled a very large group of Goths as foederati within the Roman Balkans, and the Franks were settled south of the Rhine in Roman Gaul.
+In 406, a particularly large and unexpected crossing of the Rhine was made by a group of Vandals, Alans, and Suebi.
 As central power broke down in the Western Roman Empire, the Roman military became more important but was dominated by men of barbarian origin.